1.11.8 Servicewide Electronic Research Program (SERP)

 Adding Alerts

-1. An Alert presents information that does not change current IRM procedures or guidelines.
+1. An alert presents information that does not change current procedures or guidelines in the IRM.

-2. An Alert must not contain procedures or instructions to staff that affect the public, which are not already posted in the Electronic Reading Room on www.irs.gov.
+2. An alert must not have procedures or instructions to staff that affect the public, which are not already posted on www.irs.gov.

-3. Use Alerts to notify users of system problems, changes, and information (e.g., disaster assistance information) that do not require an IRM procedure/instruction change.
+4. Use alerts to notify users of system problems, changes, and information (e.g., disaster assistance information) that does not require an IRM procedure/instruction change.

 Note:

-Alerts that request expedite posting must have managerial approval.
+Alerts submitted for expedite posting must have managerial approval.

-5. You must first be added to the SERP database before you can submit an Alert request.
+6. You must be added to the SERP database before you can submit an alert request.
+Instructions on how to gain access are found in the SERP Submission Form User Guide as well as in IRM 1.11.8.3, Authorized Submitter.

-7. Detailed instructions can be found on the tab titled 'New Alert' in the SERP Submission Form User Guide.
+8. Detailed instructions are found on the tab titled 'New Alert' in the SERP Submission Form User Guide.

-8. Once completed, click 'Save' to activate the 'Submit' button and the 'Add File' button, assign the record a temporary tracking number, add the record to your list of ACTIVE records on the MY INPUTS page, and allow you to create an e-mail to send to an approver/reviewer or co-worker.
+9. Once the form is completed, click "Save" to activate the "Submit" button and the "Add File" button.
+The record is assigned a temporary tracking number, and the record is added to your list of ACTIVE records on the MY INPUTS page.

-10. Click ‘Email’ and an e-mail will open.
-You can send this e-mail to an approver/reviewer or other co-worker needing to look at this Alert before submitting it to be posted.
+11. Click "E-mail" to send an email to an approver/reviewer or other co-worker needing to look at this alert before submitting.

 Note:

-Alerts that request expedite posting must have managerial approval.
+Alerts submitted for expedite posting must have managerial approval.

-12. The subject line is auto populated with the Alert’s temporary tracking number.
+13. The subject line is auto populated with the alert’s temporary tracking number.
 You may add to the subject if necessary.

-13. The body of the e-mail will include a link to the Alert record.
-If your organization requires review of the Alert submission prior to sending it to SERP, your recipients can view the record and the attachments; however, they cannot make changes to this record or the attachments.
-If they need to make changes to the Alert or the attachments one of the following actions will need to be taken:
+14. The body of the email includes a link to the alert record.
+If your organization requires review of the alert submission prior to sending it to SERP, your recipients can view the record and the attachments; however, they cannot make changes to this record or the attachments.
+If they need to make changes to the alert or the attachments take the following actions:

-• You attach a Word document with the Alert content to the e-mail and/or the uploaded documents to the e-mail for the recipient to edit.
+• Attach a Word document with the alert content and/or the uploaded documents to the email for the recipient to edit.

 • The recipient opens the uploaded files from the links in the record view and saves them to their desktop for editing.
-Once edited, the recipient will need to attach the changed items to the e-mail and return it to you to make the changes before submitting the Alert for posting.
+Once edited, the recipient attaches the changed items to the email and returns it to you to make the changes before submitting the alert for posting.

-14. When you are ready to submit your Alert to SERP, you will click the 'Submit' button.
-The 'Submit' button will perform a validation on your input and produce an error message indicating if any items have been missed.
-On most messages you must click ‘OK’ to close the message, and then go back to the missing item and input the information before the form can be submitted.
-The following are possible validation messages you could receive:
+15. When you are ready to submit your alert to SERP, click the 'Submit' button.
+The form validates your input and provides error messages for any missed fields.
+Click ‘OK’ to close the message, then go back to the missing item and input the information before submitting the form.
+The following are possible validation messages:

 • “Please enter a Subject”